PaulHatch/semantic-version/readme.md

 To solve this problem, this action calculates the next _implied_ version based on the most recently tagged version and the commit messages.
 An additional value called the "increment" tracks the count of commits since the last version change, allowing a label to be created to mark pre-release versions.
+The version produced by this action is always the_implied version (unless `bump_each_commit` is set to `true`).
+Subsequently tagging a commit that is chosen as the implied version is what bumps the version for future commits.

 ![Commits Graph](versioning.drawio.svg?raw=true)